jpatillo/garage/README.md

 The garage project is a control and monitoring service for garages.

+TODO: Move to gRPC so we can post to firebase and get some good security.

 Current capabilities include:
 - open/close door (single door)
 - post temperature and humidity on an interval